 The kitchen and bedroom had weary yellow vinyl sticker flooring and there were places in every room where the flooring clearly needed to be replaced.
-As such we opted to tear out all of the carpet and installed a bright grey vinyl plank flooring that ran throughout every room in the RV.
+As such, we opted to tear out all of the carpets and installed a bright grey vinyl plank flooring that ran throughout every room in the RV.

 This complemented the freshly painted walls and cabinets and transformed our RV instantaneously.

 READ MORE: Learn more about how easy and affordable it is to install vinyl plank flooring to your RV!

 When removing the carpet and installing the vinyl plank flooring there were gaps along the edges of the walls and cabinets that were not only eyesores but also places that would collect dirt and dust over time.